vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

 ```

 #### If you are developing a GraphQL app
 If you are developing a GraphQL app, you may need to add a directive to all of the queries that can receive configurations.

-This is pretty easy.
-If you'd add this directive to [the GraphQL `vtex init` app](https://github.com/vtex-apps/graphql-example), in the query `book`, the result would be:
+For example, consider our [graphql-example](https://github.com/vtex-apps/graphql-example) app (you can play with it if you run `vtex init` in a development workspace and choose `graphql-example`).
+In this app's root directory, you'll see the following file `grapqhl/schema.graphql`.
+Now, if you open it and add the `@settings` directive to the query `book`, you'll have something like:

 ``` diff
 type Query {
 -  book(id: ID!): Book